Noovolari/leapp/docs/plugins/plugins-development.md

 ###openTerminal
 - **`openTerminal`**`(command: string, env?: any): Promise<void>`

   Executes the given command in a new terminal window.
-The terminal window base path is set to the home directory.
+The terminal window base path is set to the home directory

   | argument | type | description |
   | --- | --- | --- |